atgreen/green-orb/README.md

 > An 'Observe and Report Buddy' for your SRE toolbox

 > [!WARNING]
-> This is a work in progress and far from ready for use.
+> This is an experimental work in progress.
 > Feedback/Issues/PRs are always welcome.

 `orb-ag` monitors your program's console output for patterns that you